SizaGod/InstaGram-Ban/README.md

-# Instagram Account Banning and Recovery Service
+# Instagram Account Banning and UnBanning Service

 This repository offers a specialized service for banning Instagram accounts and recovering them with high speed, reliability, and a money-back guarantee.
 Whether you need to ban harmful accounts or recover your own, we provide fast and effective solutions.